Houston Truck Accident Attorney

 What are Common Injuries from Truck Accidents?

-The impact and weight of any large truck creates a significant amount of force in an accident.
+The impact and weight of any large truck creates a significant amount of force in trucking accidents.
 This can mean catastrophic, or even fatal, injuries for both drivers and passengers in smaller vehicles.
 Truck accident injuries can require weeks, months, or even years of recovery.

 There are many different types of truck accident injuries, including, but not limited to, the following: